mpdivyaprabakaran-bit/Karnataka-Mental-Health-Analysis--2018-22-/README.md

-# Karnataka-Mental-Health-Analysis--2018-22-
+# Karnataka-Mental-Health-Analysis 2018-22
-A longitudinal analysis of Psychiatric Morbidity and Resource Gaps in Karnataka (2018-2022)
+**A longitudinal analysis of Psychiatric Morbidity and Resource Gaps in Karnataka (2018-2022)**

 **Project Overview**:
 This project develops a unified "District Health Fact Sheet" for Karnataka by integrating multiple administrative and socio-demographic datasets.
 It tracks the prevalence of various mental health conditions across all districts over a four-year period to assess the state's mental health burden against its existing institutional capacity.